ENL Hernandez Fellows

 As ENL Hernandez Fellows, through six courses, participants will learn to:

-- Implement teaching strategies and lesson modifications to support English learners
+- Implement research-based strategies and lesson modifications to support English learners

-- Value the role of culture in the lives of students
+- Value the role that culture plays in the lives of students and implement culturally inclusive pedagogy

-- Understand how to create and modify assessments to measure progress in language proficiency as well as content knowledge
+- Create and modify assessments to accurately measure progress in language proficiency as well as content knowledge

-- Identify effective ways to serve as resource persons in schools
+- Identify effective ways to advocate for English learners and serve as in-house experts for their school

-ENL Hernandez Fellows take a total of six graduate-level courses (18 credits) through the University of Notre Dame.
-For the 2025-2026 cohort, the one-year, hybrid format incorporates the best of virtual and in-person learning during the summer.
-The three-week summer experience begins with synchronous, virtual classes and culminates with a rich one-week experience on the campus of the University of Notre Dame.
+ENL Hernandez Fellows take a total of six graduate-level courses (18 credits) through the University of Notre Dame over the course of three semesters.
+The three-week summer semester begins with synchronous, virtual classes and culminates with a rich one-week experience on the campus of the University of Notre Dame.
 Courses continue online throughout the fall and spring semesters.
-The ENL curriculum is tailored specifically to the reality of teachers in Catholic schools.
+The ENL curriculum is tailored specifically to the reality of busy educators working with English learners.

 Program Experience